Vaccines are here. Is Morocco ready to welcome visitors ?

 VACCINES AND TESTS

 After a gruelling wait, the much- anticipated vaccines are finally making a difference, not least in the way people are booking up travel again.
-Some countries, like Greece, are already open to tourists.
-Major airports have introduced already on- site fast Covid tests and airlines are making it easier for tourists to test before traveling.
-In Morocco, the first country in Africa to start vaccination, the campaign started on 29 January and intends to vaccinate most of the adult population by end of summer .
+In Morocco, the first country in Africa to start vaccination, the campaign started on 29 January and more than half of the population has been fully vaccinated .
 What's more, 9 out of 10 Moroccans have declared willing to take the vaccine.
 You can see here the evolution of the vaccination campaigns around the world.

 Fortress - granary in Morocco's south